Journeyman Electrician School and Training Program Information

 Electricians work in the maintenance and construction industries, installing wiring and control systems that facilitate electric currents.
 Students can opt for an academic program, offered at community colleges throughout the nation, or an apprenticeship, offered through various trade schools and unions.

 The National Joint Apprenticeship and Training Committee (NJATC) notes that electricians can specialize in inside wiring, outside lining, residential wiring or voice, video and data connections (www.njatc.org).
 Individuals considering apprenticeships should select programs that offer training in one or more of these specialties.

 Students are advised to look for apprenticeships that are accredited by the NJATC, the International Brotherhood of Electrical Workers (IBEW) or the U.S. Department of Labor's Education and Training Administration (ETA).
-According to the ETA, accreditation by one or more of these organizations assures that an internship is current with industry standards and that access to the program is fair and impartial (www.doleta.gov).
+According to the ETA, accreditation by one or more of these organizations ensures that an internship is current with industry standards and that access to the program is fair and impartial (www.doleta.gov).